Johnny Belinda (1948 film)

 Johnny Belinda is a 1948 American drama film, directed by Jean Negulesco, based on the 1940 Broadway stage hit of the same name by Elmer Blaney Harris.
-The play was adapted for the screen by writers Allen Vincent and Irma von Cube.
+The screenplay was written by Allen Vincent and Irma von Cube.

-The story is based on an incident that happened near Harris's summer residence in Fortune Bridge, Bay Fortune, Prince Edward Island.
+The story is based on an incident that occurred near Harris's summer residence in Fortune Bridge, Bay Fortune, Prince Edward Island.
 The title character is based on the real-life Lydia Dingwell (1852–1931), of Dingwells Mills, Prince Edward Island.
-The film dramatizes the consequences of spreading lies and rumors, and the horror of rape.
-The latter subject had previously been prohibited by the Motion Picture Production Code.
-Johnny Belinda is widely considered to be the first Hollywood film for which the restriction was relaxed, and as such was controversial at the time of its initial release.
+The film dramatizes the consequences of spreading lies and rumors and the horror of rape; the latter subject had previously been prohibited by the Motion Picture Production Code.
+Johnny Belinda is widely considered to be the first Hollywood film for which the restriction was relaxed since its implementation in 1934, and as such was controversial at the time of its initial release.

 The film stars Jane Wyman, Lew Ayres, Charles Bickford, Agnes Moorehead, Stephen McNally, and Jan Sterling.
-Wyman's performance earned her the Academy Award for Best Actress.
+Wyman's performance earned her the Academy Award for Best Actress; she described it in 1968 as her "most creative" role and reported, "I studied for six months in a school for the deaf, and did the whole movie with my ears sealed in wax to blot out every noise but percussion sounds.
+I still remember the sign language."

 It was filmed on location in Fort Bragg, California.

 Plot

-Belinda MacDonald is a deaf-mute young woman living on Cape Breton Island on the east coast of Canada.
-Belinda is befriended by Dr. Robert Richardson, the new physician who recently moved to town.
+Belinda MacDonald is a deaf-mute young woman living on Nova Scotia on the east coast of Canada.
+She is befriended by Dr. Robert Richardson, a physician who recently moved to town.
 The doctor realizes that, although she cannot hear or speak, Belinda is very intelligent.
 She lives on a farm with her father, Black MacDonald, and her aunt, Aggie MacDonald.
-She wears plain work clothes, rarely goes into town, and only once to church.
-The family raises cattle and sheep and makes a small living grinding local wheat into flour at their small mill.
-Her father and aunt called Belinda "Dummy" and resent her because her mother died giving birth to her.
-Dr. Richardson teaches Belinda sign language and the signs for many common things and ideas.
-She learns to read.
+The family raises cattle and sheep and makes a living grinding wheat into flour at their small mill.
+Her father and aunt call Belinda "Dummy" and resent her because her mother died giving birth to her.
+Dr. Richardson teaches Belinda American Sign Language, and she learns to read.
 Over time, his affection for her grows.
-He buys her a pretty dress and encourages her father to take her to town and church.